UEFA: Club

 The UEFA Intertoto Cup was a summer competition, previously operated by several Central European football associations, which was relaunched and recognised as official UEFA club competition by UEFA in 1995.
 The last Intertoto Cup took place in 2008.

 The European/South American Cup was jointly organised with CONMEBOL between the Champions League and the Copa Libertadores winners.

 Only five teams (Juventus, Ajax, Manchester United, Bayern Munich and Chelsea) have won each of the three main competitions (European Cup/UEFA Champions League, European Cup Winners' Cup/UEFA Cup Winners' Cup and UEFA Cup/UEFA Europa League), a feat that is no longer possible for any team that did not win the Cup Winners' Cup.
 There are currently eight teams throughout Europe that have won two of the three trophies; all but one have won the Cup Winners' Cup, four require a win in the Champions League and four require a UEFA Europa League win.

 Until the first staging of the UEFA Europa Conference League in 2022, Juventus of Italy was the only team in Europe to win all UEFA's official championships and cups and, in commemoration of achieving that feat, have received The UEFA Plaque by the Union of European Football Associations on 12 July 1988.

 UEFA's premier futsal competition is the UEFA Futsal Cup, a tournament started in 2001 which replaced the former Futsal European Clubs Championship.
 This event, despite enjoying a long and well-established tradition in the European futsal community, dating back to 1984, was never recognised as official by UEFA.

-Recently, there has been an attempt to create a Europa League-style second tier women's club competition, which has been in discussion since 2021.
+There was an attempt to create a Europa League-style second tier women's club competition, which had been in discussion since 2021.
+In December 2023, the attempt came into a fruition, with the first edition of the competition to be played in 2025–26.
+In December 2024, the name of the competition, "UEFA Women's Europa Cup", was announced.